What will you study? Applied Mathematics Degree Curriculum Overview

 - Secondary Math Instructor

-Whether you have a specific career goal in mind or a vague idea of the field that interests you, the Office of Career Services is here to help you plan your next step.
+Whether you have a specific career goal in mind or a vague idea of the field that interests you, Career Advising is here to help you plan your next step.

 At UNE, we know that mathematics isn’t just about knowing — it’s about doing.
 Whether you’re in class working on a project for a local business, conducting your own original research, or getting on-the-job experience at an internship, hands-on learning always factors into the equation.